klausHartman/swproject23/README.md

 ## Dependencies

 we have recognized a major dependency of the used frameworks (ProtTrans, SeqVec and bio_embeddings) on the python version used, and the required libraries like torch, allennlp, h5py and so on.

+also, it is strongly recommended to run the program on a  [CUDA](https://developer.nvidia.com/cuda-zone) capable environment.